synthiakageni/Awesome-clicks/README.md

 ### Project-Name
-Cynie-blog
+Awesome clicks
 ### Description
-This is a personal blogging website where you can create and share your opinions and other users can read and comment on them
+This is a  personal gallery application where I  display my photos for others to see.

 ### Author
 <a href="https://github.com/synthiakageni"> SYNTHIA KAGENI</a>